helm/helm-www/content/docs/intro/quickstart.md

 ```

 In the example above, the `stable/mysql` chart was released, and the name of our
 new release is `smiling-penguin`.

-You get a simple idea of the features of this
-MySQL chart by running `helm inspect stable/mysql`.
+You get a simple idea of the features of this MySQL chart by running
+`helm show chart stable/mysql`.
+Or you could run `helm show all stable/mysql`
+to get all information about the chart.

 Whenever you install a chart, a new release is created.
 So one chart can be
 installed multiple times into the same cluster.
 And each can be independently